Larry LeMieux (Trumpet, Trombone )

 After selling his studio in Utah, Larry and his wife Ava moved their two sons to Mesquite.
 Larry, missing the whole music and arts thing, got involved in directing musical theatre.
 From there he started the Mesquite Concert Series, a program that allows local singers, dancers and musicians a vehicle to showcase their talents.
-He then formed the Mesquite Community Band, a group of about 18 musicians of all levels who put on shows around the community.
+He then formed the Mesquite Community Band, which is now called the Dry Heat Jazz Band a group of about 12 musicians of all levels who put on shows around the community.
 So when Dr. Spitzer approached Larry to help him start a symphony, he naturally jumped in with both feet.
-Larry will be playing the valve trombone in the Southern Nevada Symphony Orchestra.
+Larry plays the trumpet and valve trombone in the Southern Nevada Symphony Orchestra.

 Jennifer Wayman (Trombone)